A Priori Sampling of Transition States with Guided Diffusion: Introduction

 \section{Introduction}

 Understanding the dynamics of molecular systems, from chemical reactions to protein folding, requires characterizing their transition states (TSs)~\cite{eyring1935activated, wigner1938transition}.
 Defined as first-order saddle points on the potential energy surface (PES), TSs represent the highest energy configurations along a minimum energy path and act as kinetic bottlenecks that determine reaction rates and mechanisms.
 Despite their central importance, locating TSs remains notoriously difficult: they are too short-lived for atomistic experimental characterization, and too rarely visited for unbiased molecular dynamics simulation~\cite{lindorff2011fast}.
-Various enhanced sampling techniques have therefore been developed to circumvent these timescale limitations~\cite{tiwary2016review, yang2019enhanced, henin2022enhanced, shen2023enhanced}, but their efficacy relies on defining collective variables (CVs) that accurately describe the relevant slow degrees of freedom .
-Identifying appropriate CVs is challenging when the transition mechanism is unknown; requiring iterative refinement from an initial guess that can become computationally expensive.
-Time-independent TS optimization (TSO) methods offer an alternative by finding individual TS structures and describing a series of transformations within the framework of TS theory~\cite{eyring1935activated, wigner1938transition}, though their focus on individual structures initially limited their application to systems with limited conformational flexibility.
+Various enhanced sampling techniques have therefore been developed to circumvent these timescale limitations~\cite{tiwary2016review, yang2019enhanced, henin2022enhanced, shen2023enhanced}, but their efficacy relies on defining collective variables (CVs) that accurately describe the relevant slow degrees of freedom.
+Identifying appropriate CVs is challenging when the transition mechanism is unknown, requiring iterative refinement from an initial guess that can become computationally expensive.
+Time-independent TS optimization (TSO) methods offer an alternative by finding individual TS structures and describing a series of transformations within the framework of TS theory~\cite{eyring1935activated, wigner1938transition}, although their per-structure operation has historically restricted application to systems with low conformational flexibility.
 Over the past decade, these methods have been increasingly automated and scaled up to model complex reaction networks across diverse chemical systems~\cite{dewyer2017finding, simm2018exploration, unsleber2020exploration, baiardi2022expansive, ismail2022graph, steiner2022autonomous}.
 However, TSO methods remain computationally intensive, and require chemically informed initial guesses that are difficult to generalize across chemical systems~\cite{steiner2024human}.
 The reliance of both enhanced sampling MD and TSO methods on heuristics makes the TS search tedious and difficult to scale to complex systems.